sathomas/jsDataV.is/src/text/ch1/02-line-charts.md

 ### Step 5: Clarify the Temperature Measurements

-The temperature measures might still be a little confusing to users, since they're not really temperatures; they're actually deviations from the 20<sup>th</sup> century average.
-Let's use our chart to help explain that distinction, by adding a line for that 20<sup>th</sup> century average, and explicitly labelling it.
+The temperature measurements might still be confusing to users, since they're not really temperatures; they're actually deviations from the 20<sup>th</sup> century average.
+Let's convey that distinction by adding a line for that 20<sup>th</sup> century average, and explicitly labelling it.
 The simplest way to do that is to create a "dummy" data set and add that to the chart.
 The extra data set has nothing but zeros.

 ``` {.javascript .numberLines}
 var zero = [];
 for (var yr=1959; yr<2012; yr++) { zero.push([yr, 0]); };
 ```

-When we add it to the chart, we need to indicate that it corresponds to the second y-axis.
+When we add that data set to the chart, we need to indicate that it corresponds to the second y-axis.
 And since we want this line to appear as part of the chart framework rather than as another data set, let's deemphasize it somewhat by setting its width to one pixel, coloring it dark gray, and disabling shadows.

 ``` {.javascript .numberLines}
 Flotr.draw(